 If we compare fig 3 to fig 4 we will notice that the size is more relatable and also we have M appended to it.
 That is what the options have helped us to accomplish

-In Linux, we send or redirect information requested information into files.
-So let’s create one so that we can redirect the output of our memory information into it.
+In Linux, we can send or redirect requested information into files.
+Therefore, to create and deliver a report on system utilization, let’s create a file to redirect the output of our memory information.

 In the case of our example above where we have decided to check what memory resources were being utilized on the system, we can create a file using the touch command and redirect the required memory information to the file as we can see in fig 5

-Our first objective has been achieved, however, there are other commands about memory that we might want to check out.
+We’ve achieved our first objective.
+However, there are other commands about memory that we might want to check out.
 The first one is vmstat

 vmstat displays information about processes, memory,block IO, system, and CPU activity.

 To deliver the report on vmstat, we have to redirect the output of this process to a file called techdirectArchive_vmstat, then we need to create the file with the touch command just as in the techDirectArchive file above